meeeeet/UART-DesignAndVerification/README.md

 # Design and Verification of UART

-* Simple UART design for transmit and recive 8bit of information on Verilog HDL
+- Designed RTL modules of UART transmitter and receiver in Verilog HDL with 8-bit serial data transmission capability.
-* Verified functionality of design with random test cases using SystemVerilog
+- Implemented a SystemVerilog-based testbench with driver, environment, generator, and interface components, utilizing constrained random test cases to effectively validate the UART functionality.

 ### Data format: